liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 IDE, but we won't stop there; we'll take you through the setup process, get your runtime environment set up, and start introducing you to some of Liferay IDE's cool features.
 More complete demonstrations of Liferay IDE and it's features can be found in the chapters specifically describing the development of a plugin type (e.g., the *portlets* chapter).
-There's a helpful code generation tool called Service Builder that we'll introduce here, but we've given it a separate chapter in this guide because it deserves a through description; check it out, we think you'll be impressed. how to developIn-depth then develop some plugins with Liferay IDE.
+There's a helpful code generation tool called Service Builder that we'll introduce here, but we've given it a separate chapter in this guide because it deserves a through description; check it out, we think you'll be impressed. how to develop in-depth then develop some plugins with Liferay IDE.
 Last we'll discuss Liferay IDE's Remote Server Adapter.

 ---